gradeawarrior/selenium-pagemodel/README.md

 	* A Submit `Button`
 	* A potential Error message `TextElement` (in the event of a login failure)

-Once a `PageModel` is defined, a login test may look like this:
+Once a `PageModel` is defined, a _login test_ for an imaginary website may look like this:

 	homePage.open();
 	loginPage.waitForPageLoad().validate();